 - 4 ears corn on the cob husks and silk removed

-- Garnish: A handful of chopped chives optional
+- Handful of chopped chives optional garnish

 To make vegan blue cheese dressing